knafehyafawi/COVID-Tracker-Dashboard/README.md

 - templates/index.html : The frontend HTML/JS file containing the Plotly logic and styling.

 ### Video Demo:
-Inside the folder there is a file named VideoDemo.mp4.
-If that doesn't work, see the following YouTube link: https://youtu.be/vIh3TmV7UtE
+See the following YouTube link: https://youtu.be/vIh3TmV7UtE